 When is it Too Late to Start?

 From the information above, you may think it’s too late to start gymnastics if you are older than 12.
 That’s not true!
 Anyone can start gymnastics at any age.
 What we are trying to convey in the information above is that you probably won’t be an Olympian or get a scholarship if you start gymnastics over the age of 12.
-But that shouldn’t be your goal anyways.
+But that shouldn’t always be your goal anyway.
 Gymnastics has more to offer than most people realize.

 There are many other reasons to take gymnastics classes.
 Gymnastics is one of the only sports that works the entire body.
 What this means is that you will get toned and improve your physicality by taking a gymnastics class.
 Pole vaulters, cheerleaders, football players, and many others can enjoy the fitness that gymnastics offers at any age.